-The comparison of Figure 8 (applying Hummels, 2007's weighting scheme) and Figure 4 (applying our weighting scheme) drives two comments.
-First, differences do show up, in particular for the multiplicative component of Air transport.
+The comparison of Figure 8 (applying Hummels, 2007 weighting scheme) and Figure 4 (applying our weighting scheme) prompts two comments.
+First, differences do show up, in particular for the multiplicative component of air transport.
 This suggests that the weighting scheme is not innocuous in the time trend decomposition exercise.
-However, Figure 8 also shows that the composition effects have contributed to strengthen the decrease in the "ceteris paribus" transport costs in Air transport (in Figure 8, panel (a), overall transport costs have decreased more that the fitted component), in accordance with the conclusions drawn from Figure 4, rather than partly offsetting this decline, as argued by Hummels (2007).
+However, Figure 8 also shows that the composition effects have contributed to strengthen the decrease in the "ceteris paribus" transport costs in air transport (in Figure 8, panel (a), overall transport costs have decreased more than the fitted component), in accordance with the conclusions drawn from Figure 4, rather than partly offsetting this decline, as argued by Hummels (2007).
 This confirms that it is the functional form and precisely the modeling of the additive component, rather than the weighting scheme, that is key in understanding the underlying determinants of the overall transport costs time trends, as pointed out in Section 3.

 5 Conclusion